 The body relies on anaerobic respiration when a sudden burst of energy is required in a short amount of time.
 For example, imagine that you are a sprinter or a weightlifter; your physical demands are usually intense, but only for a limited amount of time.
 Since aerobic metabolism takes more time, the body uses anaerobic metabolism to generate energy for immediate use from carbohydrates, but not fat or protein.
 Beginning with a single molecule of glucose, the glycolysis process unfolds in the cytoplasm of a cell, and does not require any organelles.

 Unfortunately, one of the byproducts of anaerobic metabolism is lactic acid, which can cause fatigue.
 A rapid buildup of lactic acid is what causes cramps in athletes who push themselves too hard without properly warming up – or when the body fails to balance aerobic and anaerobic metabolism.
-For this reason, and the lack of efficiency, the body tends to avoid using anaerobic metabolism unless absolutely necessary.

 Not So Different After All…